amry666/saba-framework/README.md

 ============ Recent Changes =============

+- 2024-07-25 21:11:02 | username input in users form with maxLength 50 char, showIf columns from expanded data with property fieldNameFromExpandedData.
+- 2024-07-19 16:08:57 | showIf  : force return to false if value is undefined
 - 2024-07-18 12:09:32 | user profile update
 - 2024-07-18 01:09:25 | fixed widget role visibility issue
 - 2024-07-17 21:34:14 | fix resetData if app have global_filter_data_year